PSLmodels/Federal-State-Tax/subscribe.md

 - [State distribution table by federal AGI bins ($750/state).](https://buy.stripe.com/9AQbKedCW3on1LW4gg)
 - [Bulk package of distribution tables by federal AGI bins for all 50 states ($4,500).](https://buy.stripe.com/00g7tY0Qaf759eocMN)

-Please click the links above to purchase your files.
-We will send your files by email within 5 business days.
-If you select the first, non-bulk, option, please select the quantity you would like, and we will follow up by email to learn which state(s) to send.
+Please click the links above to purchase your subscriptions.
+We will send your files by email within 7 business days.
+If you select the first, non-bulk, option, please select the quantity you would like, and we will follow up by email to learn which state(s) to include.

 ### Samples
 We have published estimates for California in [_Tax Notes States_](https://www.taxnotes.com/special-reports/tax-cuts-and-jobs-act/repealing-salt-cap-state-state-impacts/2021/10/21/7bbv3), excerpted below.